patorjk/Extendible-BBCode-Parser/README.md

 Hopefully this will be somewhat useful for you.
 If you have any suggestions or find any bugs please let me know.

+### Adding 'single' tags

+Simply do what you had been doing so far, but without providing an closeTag function.